 Water Recycling & Reuse

-The vast majority of manufactured products require the application of water at some stage of the production process.
+The vast majority of manufactured products require the use of water at some stage of the production process.
 Globally, it is estimated that around 20% of all water consumption is used by industry.
 In comparison with the 70% consumed by agriculture, the industrial needs might be considered relatively insignificant.
 However, in industrialized countries, more than 50% of the water suitable for human use is consumed by industries, and thus conservation, reuse, and recycling of wastewater is a significant part of the overall management of water supplies.

 With the available water supply decreasing in many parts of the globe, increasing contamination of surface waters forces us to focus on improved wastewater treatment reuse of industrial effluents when possible.